carbon-language/carbon-lang/llvm/docs/BitCodeFormat.rst

 *attr* field of function block ``INST_INVOKE`` and ``INST_CALL`` records.

-Entries within ``PARAMATTR_BLOCK`` are constructed to ensure that each is unique (i.e., no two indicies represent equivalent attribute lists).
+Entries within ``PARAMATTR_BLOCK`` are constructed to ensure that each is unique (i.e., no two indices represent equivalent attribute lists).

 .. _PARAMATTR_CODE_ENTRY: